josiahamanna/blog/content/page/first-entry.md

 An h2 header
 ------------

- 1. first item
+ 1. first
- 2. second item
+ 2. second
- 3. third item
+ 3. third

 Note again how the actual text starts at 4 columns in (4 characters from the left side).
 Here's a code sample: